sct-pipeline/fmri-segmentation/README.md

 ## Aim
 To develop a method to automate the time-consuming segmentation of the spinal cord for fMRI and then make the method openly available to the spinal cord fMRI community.
 The model will be incorporated into the [Spinal Cord Toolbox](https://spinalcordtoolbox.com/).
 The data will be used only for the purpose of segmenting the spinal cord.
+Co-authorship on any abstracts or publications will be offered to anyone who contributes data to the project.

 ## What to share?
 GitHub repository that contains the example data: https://github.com/sct-pipeline/fmri-segmentation/tree/main/data_leipzig_rest